-Stocking the correct amount of inventory can be a challenging task for many retail store owners.
-If you overstock, then you’re left with costly excess inventory.
-On the other hand, if you understock, you miss out on sales.
+Stocking the correct amount of inventory is a challenging task for many retail store owners.
+If you overstock, you’re left with costly excess inventory.
+If you understock, you miss out on sales.

 Knowing how much to stock can be determined through a honed approach to inventory management and sales data.
-Without this type of informed decision making, the effects on your productivity and profitability are costly.
+Without this informed decision making, the effects on your productivity and profitability are costly.

 Below, we share the seven main causes of overstocking and a variety of ways you can avoid it.